 God demonstrated His love for us not because we were a warm and lovable group of people whom he couldn’t resist.
 “God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8).
 This is the love husbands are commanded to show toward their wives (Ephesians 5:25).

-Reflect often on this distinction between: Being in love and Behaving in love.
+Reflect often on the distinction between being in love and behaving in love.
 Share this with your family and friends, in small groups and with those preparing for marriage.

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails” (I Corinthians 13:1-8a).

 “Often we speak about love as if it is a feeling.
 But if we wait for a feeling of love before loving, we may never learn to love well.
 The feeling of love is beautiful and life-giving, but our loving cannot be based in that feeling.
-To love is to think, speak, and act according to the spiritual knowledge that we are infinitely loved by God and called to make that love visible in this world.
-Mostly we know what the loving thing to do is.
 When we ‘do’ love, even if others are not able to respond with love, we will discover that our feelings catch up with our acts” (Nouwen).